 Whatever your reasons, you’re very welcome to join us this weekend.

-Kids are always welcome in worship at Atonement.
-Booster seats and activity packets are available at the back of the church and children are encouraged to participate in the service with you.
-Or, if you prefer, we also offer child care during Sunday worship hours in a staffed, secure nursery that will supervise your toddler or infant.
+Children are always welcome in worship at Atonement.
+Booster seats and activity packets are available at the back of the church.
+For children who are willing we have “praygounds” set up in front of the pews with age appropriate activities.
+If you prefer, we also offer child care during Sunday worship hours in a staffed, secure nursery that will supervise your infant to 3 year old toddler.

-During the school year, we offer Sunday School for kids from preschool to fifth grade during the 9:15 worship hour.
-In the summer at the same worship time, kids can join their parents in worship and then are invited to go out for an activity during the message time.
+During the school year, we offer Sunday School for kids from preschool to fifth grade during the 8:45 worship hour.
+In the summer during any worship time, children can join their parents in worship and also attend worship at the “praygrounds”.

-Adults can choose a time and style of worship where they feel comfortable.
-Our two earlier Sunday services at 8:00 and 9:15 am are conducted in a more classic style with organ, traditional hymns, choirs, sung liturgy and vestments.
+Adults can choose a time of worship where they feel comfortable.
+Our two Sunday services at 8:45 and 10:10 am are usually conducted in a more classic style with organ, traditional hymns, choirs, sung liturgy and vestments.
 The order of worship generally follows a more formal, liturgical format.
-Our 10:50 service is led by a live praise band using music in a style that might be closer to the style of music you might hear on a rock style radio station.
-The format is more casual and may also be a bit louder than our other services.
-From time to time, our worship will feature a special variety of musical leadership and we’ll usually do that at all three of our Sunday morning worship services.
-We’ve incorporated jazz, a Celtic style string band and even had a Caribbean Island style band lead us.
+From time to time, our worship will feature a special variety of musical leadership.
+We incorporate contemporary, jazz, Celtic style string band and even Caribbean Island style band to help lead us in worship.

-At all services we utilize multimedia to assist in following the service as well stimulating all the senses.
-We celebrate a meal of bread and wine, called Holy Communion.
-If you have not yet attended a worship service at Atonement, we invite you to view a video on our Vimeo page.
-We typically upload at least one full service each week.
+All services utilize multimedia to assist in following the service as well stimulating all the senses.
+We celebrate Holy Communion at both services weekly.
+We invite you to view a video on our Vimeo page.
+We upload at least one full service each week.

 5. Expect . . . the expected